Bank Fees Class Action

 arguments, then we will win the case for our clients.

-successfully recover money.
+participants unless they successfully recover money.

 For more information about the bank fees class actions, go to